-The executive summary of the Guanaceví Mines Project attached hereto as Schedule "A" is extracted from a technical report titled "NI 43-101 Technical Report: Updated Mineral Resource and Reserve Estimates for the Guanaceví Project, Durango State, Mexico" prepared by the Company, with an effective date of December 31, 2020 and dated January 2, 2022 (the "Guanaceví Technical Report").
+The executive summary of the Guanaceví Mines Project attached hereto as Schedule "A" is extracted from a technical report titled "NI 43-101 Technical Report: Updated Mineral Resource and Reserve Estimates for the Guanaceví Project, Durango State, Mexico" co-authored by the Company and by Hard Rock Consulting, LLC ("Hard Rock"), a full-service geologic and mine engineering firm, with an effective date of November 5, 2022 and dated December 14, 2022 (the "Guanaceví Technical Report").
 The detailed disclosure on the Guanaceví Project in the Guanaceví Technical Report is incorporated into this AIF by reference and the summary attached as Schedule "A" is subject to all the assumptions, qualifications and procedures set out in the Guanaceví Technical Report.
 The complete report can be viewed on SEDAR at www.sedar.com.